tvsnarayana/tech-interview-handbook/non-technical/behavioural.md

 ## Airbnb

+While loving to travel or appreciating our growth may be good answers, try to demonstrate the deep connection you have with the product.

 - What does it mean to be you belong anywhere?
 - What large problems in the world would you solve today?
 - Why do you like Airbnb?